Grevillea commutata: Distribution and habitat

 Grevillea commutata grows in heath or shrubland on sandplains, dunes and coastal breakaways from north of the Murchison River to the Greenough River and inland to Yuna in the Coolgardie, Geraldton Sandplains and Yalgoo biogeographic regions of western Western Australia.

 Conservation status

 This grevillea and both its subspecies are listed as "not threatened" by the Department of Biodiversity, Conservation and Attractions.
+However, on the more recent IUCN Red List assessment, it has been listed as Vulnerable.
+It has an extent of occurrence of less than 20,000km² and a severely fragmented population.
+It is threatened by land clearing and habitat destruction for agriculture and urban development in the city of Geraldton.